miskui/homebridge-mqtt-motionsensor/README.md

 # homebridge-mqtt-sonoffrf-receiver

 Get Motion Sensor status via MQTT in Homebridge using Sonoff RF Bridge 433 https://www.itead.cc/sonoff-rf-bridge-433.html with TasmOTA firmware https://github.com/arendst/Sonoff-Tasmota/wiki.
-Sensor becomes active if received RF code matches for rfcode or RF key stored in Sonoff RF device.
+Motion sensor is activated when received RF code matches for rfcode or RF key stored in Sonoff RF Bridge.
 RF codes are logged in Sonoff RF Bridge console as hexadecimal values.
 Use these values in rfcode parameter or use rfkey if you have already defined RF codes in Sonoff RF Bridge.
+Value 'any' will activate the sensor if any RF code received.

 Installation
 --------------------